 Marriage is regulated primarily at the state level, including regulations prohibiting certain kinds of marriages and the rules for obtaining an annulment.
-State laws on annulment and prohibited marriages differ quite a bit with respect to same-sex marriage, which also raises questions about the federal Equal Protection Clause under the 14th Amendment.
+In general, state laws on annulment and prohibited marriages differ quite a bit with respect to same-sex marriage, which also raises questions about the federal Equal Protection Clause under the Fourteenth Amendment.
 State marriage laws also set age limits for getting married without parental consent, determine the requirements for getting an annulment, prohibit certain kinds of marriages, and govern other aspects of the legal marriage contract.

 Annulment is different than divorce in that it is granted by a judge only if the marriage is invalid, which means an annulled marriage is treated (legally) as if it never existed in the first place.
 For instance, a marriage entered under fraudulent terms is not valid and may be annulled.

 Annulment and Prohibited Marriage in Nebraska: An Overview

-Nebraska unions may be annulled if one of the parties is underage, for reaons of impotency, is consent was obtained by force, and for other reasons.
+Nebraska unions may be annulled if one of the parties is underage, for reaons of impotency, if consent was obtained by force, and for other reasons.
 Nebraska's ban on same-sex marriage was overturned by a federal court on March 2, 2015.
 Very shortly afterward, the U.S. Supreme Court issued its 2015 ruling in Obergefell v.
 Hodges, in which the court definitively stated that bans on same-sex marriage and refusals to acknowledge the lawful same-sex marriages of other states both constituted violations of the Fourteenth Amendment's Equal Protection guarantees.

 The following chart lists additional details on Nebraska laws regarding annulment and prohibited marriage.
 See FindLaw's Marriage Law section to learn more.